RolandTi/collections/README.md

-# Collections, a theme for Zenphoto
+# Collections, a theme for ZenphotoCMS
-**[Collections](https://collections.rolandtisserand.fr/)** is a responsive theme for Zenphoto image gallery and CMS.
+**[Collections](https://collections.rolandtisserand.fr/)** is a responsive theme for ZenphotoCMS image gallery and CMS.

 ![Collections' Homepage Screenshot](collections_00.jpg)